 Morris has guided the Bulldogs to four seasons of 15 wins or more (1992, 1997, 1999, 2002) and four appearances in the MIAA Tournament semifinals.
-She also has posted six winning seasons and has won double-digits in five of the last seven campaigns.
+She also has posted six winning seasons and has won double-digits in six of the last eight campaigns.
 The Bulldogs have also finished in the top four of the MIAA nine times.
 The 2013-14 squad posted a 9-7 record in the MIAA which was the first winning season in conference play since the 2001-02 season.

 One of Morris’ most successful campaigns came in 2002, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
 In the 2002 MIAA Tournament, Adrian defeated Saint Mary’s in the opening round before falling to Kalamazoo in the semifinals.
 Morris coached a First-Team All MIAA player (RaSheida Edwards), a Second-Team MIAA player (Sarah Vincke) and two honorable mention players (Lisa Butts, Annie Morton).